andrewellio/mission-control-/project_requirement/project-requirement.md

 Use the current wind profile and the Monte-Carlo simulation to determine an upwind trajectory for the rocket to follow to minimize its landing distance from the launch site.

+Mission control device may not have internet connection all the time, so mission control system should be able to run in the absence of an internet connection.

 #### 1.3.3 User characteristics

 One page identifying the main classes of users and their characteristics (9.5.5)